micha137/CubicSDR-Manual/introduction.rst

 ------------------
 What is CubicSDR ?
 ------------------
 CubicSDR is the software portion of *Software Defined Radio*.
-By Using hardware that converts RF spectrum into a digital stream we are able to build complex radios to do many types of functions in software instead of traditional hardwre.
+By Using hardware that converts RF spectrum into a digital stream we are able to build complex radios to do many types of functions in software instead of traditional hardware.

 -----------------------------
 What can I do with CubicSDR ?